 The car is slower than the plane.

-You can use 4/5 basic adjectives that can make many sentences.
-The realia will help learners get on with the task and provide some inspiration as they work.
+You can use four or five basic adjectives to construct many sentences.
+The transport realia will help learners get on with the task and provide some inspiration as they work.

 It is very big and very fast …….. (aeroplane)